Alamantus/Lexiconga/PRIVACY.md

 ### How we use collected information
 Lexiconga Dictionary Builder may collect and use Users personal information for the following purposes:

 - **To run and operate our Site and personalize user experience:** We need your input to display content on the Site correctly, because it is a tool built entirely to display the content that you enter.

+We do not use your data in _any way_ other than to serve your content or to send the occasional update email—you may opt out of receiving emails at any time via your Account Settings!
+Your email address is tied directly to your account, however, so altering it _will change your login credentials_.

 ### How we protect your information
-If you are utilizing an Account, we protect your information by keeping your information on a trusted database server provided by the Site's web host.
+If you are utilizing an Account, we protect your information by keeping your information on a trusted database server provided by the Site's web host, [InfinityFree](https://infinityfree.net/).
 All data you save from an Account is uploaded to this database server from your browser.
+If we ever change web hosts, you will be notified via the on-site notification.

 If you utilize the ability to make dictionaries associated with an Account visible to the public, you accept all responsibility for its content being visible to anyone who might find it.
 We cannot protect what you willingly put in public, and we do not accept liability if information you place online is used against you somehow.
 Never put personal information online!